 Applying a high-quality natural bulb fertilizer right after blooming can help the plant thrive in its development of offsets.
 Offsets are baby tulip bulbs that grow around the main mother bulb in the weeks after blooming.
-Feeding the tulips can be especially helpful if tulip bulbs are to be lifted and stored or for perennializing types, which naturalize an area on their own.
+Feeding the tulips can be especially helpful if tulip bulbs are to be lifted and stored or for perennializing tulip varieties, which naturalize an area on their own.

 What do I do with the leaves/foliage?

-Instead of removing the foliage after you cut off the dead flower head, leave the foliage on the plant.
+Instead of removing the foliage after you cut off the dead flower head, leave the green foliage on the plant.
 The leaves are used for photosynthesis.

 Leaving the leaves on for 4-6 weeks after blooming lets the plant absorb sunlight and produce energy which is stored below ground in the new tulip bulbs that are growing off the main bulb that was originally planted.
 By leaving the foliage and stems, you’re also allowing nutrients to sink back into the bulb from the leaves themselves so they can bloom again the next season.